quedatalbarri/mailing/README.md

 # Queda't al Barri

+## abeja

+Go server.
+Gets data from calendar and sends to mailing list, via mailchimp template

 ## apuntat

 Is the server that recieves all requests to quedat.barcelona.

 Uses config to redirect users from /:barrio to the url for the mailing sign up list for that barrio

+## barris-client

+React app.
+Administration panel for creating a barri.

-## mailer
+## barris-server

-Gets data from calendar and sends to mailing list, via mailchimp template
+Go server
+"barris-client's" backend.

 ## postgresql

 -- Table: public.barris

 CREATE TABLE public.barris